 For example, although they may look similar the Lhasa Apso was bred to guard ancient temples while the Shi Tzu was bred as a companion dog so the former is more likely to be suspicious of strangers.

-This is perhaps the most common misconception of them all, while some like the Pug and Toy Poodle get on well with small furries, most of the terrier group are small and have an extremely high prey drive.
+This is perhaps the most common misconception of them all.
+While some like the Pug and Toy Poodle get on well with small furries, most of the terrier groups are small and have an extremely high prey drive.

 There may be exceptions to the rule, but it is unlikely a Jack Russell or Cairn Terrier will get on well with your pet gerbil.